Millennium Falcon Drone Review

 You might be forgiven for thinking that the Air Hogs Millennium Falcon drone is aimed at kids – but for anyone who lived through the late 1970’s and 1980’s then there will be more than just a small amount of desire for wanting this drone as an adult.
-At around £100 it is certainly not the cheapest UAV on the market so we took it out for a fly and tried to leave our nostalgia very firmly on the ground whilst seeing if the Air Hogs Millennium Falcon was capable of hyperdrive (or even just capable of cutting it amongst the other market leading budget drones).
+It is certainly not the cheapest UAV on the market so we took it out for a fly and tried to leave our nostalgia very firmly on the ground whilst seeing if the Air Hogs Millennium Falcon was capable of hyperdrive (or even just capable of cutting it amongst the other market leading budget drones).
 Our full Air Hogs Millennium Falcon review looks to see if it is more of a Yoda or a Luke Skywalker.

 The Millennium Falcon is one of the most iconic ships from the Star Wars series and the first impressions as you unbox it are of tingling excitement that you might finally get to recreate the famous Kessel Run.
 The drone itself is pretty lightweight and quite sizeable measuring just over 24cm in length.
 It comes boxed with the ready branded Star Wars controller that feels pretty well made and has a certain retro gleam to it.

 The drone itself looks the part and the attention to detail of recreating the Millennium Falcon is pretty accurate – to our uneducated eye anyway.
 There a number of LED lights including the Hyperdrive blue light which does look very cool when lit.